 Voting

-The decisions of the audit and risk committee will normally be arrived at by a consensus of those members present.
+The decisions of the audit and risk assurance committee will normally be arrived at by a consensus of those members present.
 Before a decision to move to a vote is made, the chair will, in all cases, consider whether continuing the discussion at a subsequent meeting is likely to lead to a consensus.

 Voting, where required, will be by show of hands and decisions determined by a simple majority of those members present at a quorate meeting.